 During the production of the 2019/20 update we noticed that in Yorkshire specific actions to reduce voltage had been recorded, but that opportunities to combine voltage reduction with normal maintenance had also been taken and these had not been recorded.
 We introduced a new method to capture these by looking at the voltages from our telemetry and we have identified to the end of 2019/20 a further 243 primary substations to be recorded as completed for voltage reduction.
-In 2020/21, we have recorded that we have completed 23 further sites under the voltage reduction programme bringing the total to 492.
-It is estimated that these actions have released 4,428MVA of voltage headroom to date, allowing connection of more distributed generation such as domestic solar PV to the LV network fed from each primary substation.
+In 2020/21, we completed a further 23 sites and in 2021/22 we completed 5 more sites under the Voltage Reduction program bringing the total to 497.
+It is estimated that these actions have released 4,473MVA of voltage headroom to date, allowing connection of more distributed generation such as domestic solar PV to the LV network fed from each primary substation.

-HV automation - We are currently rolling out Automatic Power Restoration

-System (APRS) across our High Voltage distribution network.
-This has been deployed across 83 primary substations in 2020/21; 9 in the Northeast (total of 133 since 2014) & 74 in Yorkshire (total of 184 since 2014).
+HV automation - We are currently rolling out Automatic Power Restoration System (APRS) across our High Voltage distribution network.
+This has been deployed across 56 primary substations in 2021/22; 5 in the Northeast & 51 in Yorkshire bringing the total to 356 since 2014.
 It is designed to identify and isolate faulted sections of the network and then restore healthy sections of network within 3 minutes.
 This restores supplies to many customers automatically and also enables fault restoration/repair staff to be directed towards the faulted section of network more quickly, both of which enhance the customer experience.
 Note, whenever a new APRS installation occurs, it is entered as an addition.
 Subsequently, where we have upgraded a system from advisory to executable, we have removed it from the year of original installation and inserted it as an addition in the upgrade year.
 The CML figures are not adjusted.

-LV Technology Programme - We have continued with our pro-active approach to LV network intermittent faults by use of new technology, this centres on the concurrent deployment of 1,081 (1,011 deployed during ED1) smart LV devices on the LV network.
+LV Technology Programme - We have continued with our pro-active approach to LV network intermittent faults by use of new technology, this centres on the concurrent deployment of 1,081 smart LV devices on the LV network.
 The intention is to restore intermittent (Non Damage) faults within 3 minutes and thus enhance customer experience.
 Over time, this allows the pro-active location and repair of persistently active intermittent faults before customers experience a longer, permanent unplanned interruption (Damage Fault).
 These devices improve customer service and reduce costs associated with service failures as well as reducing overtime payments due to the ability to programme fuse replacements in normal working time.